rmedinahu/rmedinahu.github.io/cs457/homework/homework-list.md

 HW 10
 ---

-Answer the following question from Chapter 3 of the textbook.
+Answer the following questions from Chapter 3 of the textbook.
 Submit responses in a text file to D2L.

 **DUE Apr 1 at 5pm**